yaxley-peaks/blog/src/rootless_root/index.md

 offered him tea.
 The Prodigy accepted with equal politeness and explained the motive for his visit.

-“I have come to you,” he said “seeking a code and design review of my latest project.
+&ldquo;I have come to you,&rdquo; he said &ldquo;seeking a code and design review of my latest project.
 For it is of surpassing complexity, and I do not have peers capable of understanding it.
-Only an acknowledged master such as yourself (and here the Prodigy bowed deeply) can have the discernment required.”
+Only an acknowledged master such as yourself (and here the Prodigy bowed deeply) can have the discernment required.&rdquo;

 Master Foo bowed politely in return and began examining the Prodigy&rsquo;s code.
-After some time he raised his eyes from the screen.
-“This code is at first sight very impressive,” he said.
-“It is elegant in design, utilizing original algorithms of great ingenuity, and appears to be implemented in a craftsmanlike way which minimizes the possibility of errors.”
+After some time he raised his eyes from the screen. &ldquo;This code is at first sight very impressive,&rdquo; he said. &ldquo;It is elegant in design, utilizing original algorithms of great ingenuity, and appears to be implemented in a craftsmanlike way which minimizes the possibility of errors.&rdquo;

 The Prodigy looked very pleased at this praise, but Master Foo continued:
-“However, I detect one significant flaw.”
+&ldquo;However, I detect one significant flaw.&rdquo;

-“Flaw?” the Prodigy said.
-“What flaw?”
+&ldquo;Flaw?&rdquo; the Prodigy said. &ldquo;What flaw?&rdquo;

-“This code is difficult to read,” said Master Foo.
-“It is only thinly commented, its invariants are not specified, and I see no narrative description of its architecture or internal data structures anywhere.
-These problems will seriously impede your cooperation with other programmers.”
+&ldquo;This code is difficult to read,&rdquo; said Master Foo. &ldquo;It is only thinly commented, its invariants are not specified, and I see no narrative description of its architecture or internal data structures anywhere.
+These problems will seriously impede your cooperation with other programmers.&rdquo;

-The Prodigy drew himself up haughtily.
-“I do not seek the cooperation of other programmers,” he said.
-“Every time I thought I had found one who might match me in skill I have been disappointed.
-Thus, I work alone.”
+The Prodigy drew himself up haughtily. &ldquo;I do not seek the cooperation of other programmers,&rdquo; he said. &ldquo;Every time I thought I had found one who might match me in skill I have been disappointed.
+Thus, I work alone.&rdquo;

-“But even the hacker who works alone,” said Master Foo, “collaborates with others, and must constantly communicate clearly to them, lest his work become confused and lost.”
+&ldquo;But even the hacker who works alone,&rdquo; said Master Foo, &ldquo;collaborates with others, and must constantly communicate clearly to them, lest his work become confused and lost.&rdquo;

-“Of what others do you speak?” the Prodigy demanded.
+&ldquo;Of what others do you speak?&rdquo; the Prodigy demanded.

-Master Foo said: “All your future selves.”
+Master Foo said: &ldquo;All your future selves.&rdquo;

 Upon hearing this, the Prodigy was enlightened.